- Are there any prerequisites for these courses?

 Any issues outside of classroom accommodations should be directed to the ADA Compliance Office.

-There are multiple registration options and the type chosen determines whether a transcript or Certificate of Completion is created.
-If registered as a Continuing Education student, a Certificate of Completion will be mailed to the address provided at the time of registration (assuming you pass the course, grade of C or better).
+There are multiple registration options, and the type chosen determines whether a transcript or Certificate of Completion is created.
+If registered as a Continuing Education student, a Certificate of Completion will be emailed to the address provided at the time of registration (assuming you pass the course, grade of C or better).
 For all other registrations (UF and non-UF students), a UF transcript, where your grade will be posted, will be generated at the conclusion of the course.

 If you are registered as a Continuing Education student, you will not have access to student services such as the library.
 Non-degree students have full access to UF library services just like UF students.
 This includes the digital catalog of books and scientific journals and other library services designed specifically for distance learners.
 You can log-in to the Off-Campus Access portal (link on the left-side) with your Gatorlink username and password to access these materials.